mattermost/mattermost-developer-documentation/site/content/contribute/good-decisions/fixing-pr-mistakes.md

 ## Low Impact
 A low impact PR might mean that it affected:
 - Some non-critical functionality
-- It does not affect users in a substantial way
+- It doesn't affect users in a substantial way

 If this is the case, do the following: